-Our Minimally Invasive Heart Surgery Center offers minimally invasive heart valve surgery to selected patients.
-Not all patients are suitable for minimally invasive surgery.
-Patients who require additional cardiac procedures like coronary artery bypass surgery, elderly patients, patients with very diseased arteries, and patients with a very weakly contracting heart will not be suitable for this approach.
-Our paramount objective is to ensure a good valve repair, with no residual leakage, at a low operative risk.
-Our surgeons will only perform a repair through a small incision when they believe they can do a good quality valve repair at a low risk to the patient; if the valve disease is complicated (as assessed by the echocardiogram) then we recommend a full incision as we believe a larger scar is preferable to an imperfect repair.
+Not all of our patients are suitable for minimally invasive surgery.
+Operating through small incisions is more technically challenging and in some cases could reduce the safety of the procedure.
+Patients who require additional cardiac procedures like coronary artery bypass surgery, elderly patients, patients with very diseased arteries, and patients with very weakly contracting hearts are generally, not suitable for this approach.
+Our paramount objective is safety first, and then to ensure an excellent valve repair, with no residual leakage, and minimal morbidity.
+Our surgeons perform repairs through small incisions whenever they believe they can achieve an excellent quality valve repair with a low risk to the patient (which is true for the majority of patients we see in our clinic today).